The Moon reveals the energy of the Sun through the colour spectrum of light, which underlies the ever-changing forms of

 We might wonder why the Moon is so important as a symbolic signifier of the values just mentioned.
 Astronomically, this can be attributed to its position as a satellite of the Earth, which acts as a guardian of our planet.
 The Earth-Moon system resembles the larger Sun-Earth pattern, where the central system is the Earth, and the Moon plays the role of a nocturnal remembrance.
 In the absence of direct sunlight, the Moon reflects the same light, which testifies to the presence of the Logos in the matter.
 The interdependence between night light and reflected light is an interesting topic.
 During the absence of daylight, the night is the natural moment when the waking consciousness gives way to sleep, leading to two phases: dreamless sleep and the dream state.

-Ultimately the root meaning of the lunar symbolism refers to the vicarious function of reflection, a function that in the human and natural microcosm assumes many purposes: sensitivity, as a receptive potential of the contents that come from the experience offered by the senses; emotionality, the response or reaction to impressions received; memory, as an imprint of the sensible form; femininity, the attractive side of nature, biologically manifested in the female sex; motherhood, the biological counterpart of emotion, the vital reaction combining spirit and matter; water, as a medium which nourishes and adapts the living substance, as well as a symbol of surrender to gravity with its downward flow (therefore representing the falling state of matter, its thickening that causes the loss of spiritual lightness).
+Ultimately the root meaning of the lunar symbolism refers to the vicarious function of reflection, that in the human and natural microcosm assumes multiple purposes: sensitivity, as a receptive potential of the contents that come from the experience offered by the senses; emotionality, the response or reaction to impressions received; memory, as an imprint of the sensible form; femininity, the attractive side of nature, manifested biologically in the female sex; motherhood, the biological counterpart of emotion, the strong reaction that unites spirit and matter; water, as a means that nourishes and adapts the living substance, as well as a symbol of abandonment to gravity with its descending flow (thus representing the falling state of matter, its thickening which causes the loss of spiritual lightness).

 The Moon phases